MINDFULNESS COURSES

 CBT Training – Autumn 2018 – I completed an ‘Introduction to CBT’ course run by the Oxford Cognitive Therapy Centre which consists of 8 full days of training.

-MHFA Training – October 2017 – I completed a 2 day Mental Health First Aid Course for Adults at Restore in Cowley, Oxford
+MHFA Training – June 2022 – I completed a second 2 day Mental Health First Aid Course for Adults on-line via the OMF

 8 WEEK COURSES THAT I TEACH